The Guide to Graduate Student Life

 About This Site

-Graduate Student Life 2020-2021 was updated and published in May 2020 as a service for new graduate students at UW–Madison.
+Graduate Student Life 2023-2024 was updated and published in May 2023 for graduate students at UW–Madison.
 Graduate Student Life has been compiled over time by many graduate students, including the former Graduate Student Collaborative, and is maintained by the UW–Madison Graduate School Office of Professional Development and Communications.
 All photos are by University Communications at UW–Madison.